ubccr/xdmod-ondemand/docs/upgrade.md

 ### Exclusion of non page impressions

-In 11.0.0, requests for app icons, images, stylesheets, scripts, datafiles, etc., are not counted as page impressions unless they were being loaded from the OnDemand "Files" or "File Editor" applications.
+In 11.0.0, requests for app icons, images, stylesheets, scripts, datafiles, etc. are not counted as page impressions unless they were being loaded from the OnDemand "Files" or "File Editor" applications.
 Requests are only ingested if the request path starts with `/pun/`, `/node/`, or `/rnode/`; the request is from an authenticated user (i.e., not `"-"`); and the request is not for one of